Olpe, Germany: History

 The first archaeological finds in the Olpe area date to about AD 900: potsherds and slag (from iron mining and working) in the abandoned centre of Kimickerberg, coins in Dahl (from after 1005).

 Olpe had its first documentary mention in 1220.
 In 1311 it was granted town rights on the Soest model by the archbishop-elector of Cologne, Count Heinrich II of Virneburg.
-In 1500, the Kreuzkapelle (“Cross Chapel”) was first mentioned.
+In 1500, the Kreuzkapelle (Cross Chapel) was first mentioned.
 The first evidence of a shooting society followed in 1525.

 History also records evidence of witch trials being held in the Olpe judicial area between 1587 and 1697.

 In 1615, Olpe had its first schoolteacher, and in 1634 it had a great fire.
 The first vow to Saint Agatha of Catania for protection against conflagrations, however, was not recorded until 1665.
 Eight years later came the first vow to Saint Roch of Montpellier against the Plague and other pestilences.
 In 1696, the last witch was sentenced.

 In 1711, the post first came to Olpe.
 In 1795, the Great Fire of Olpe destroyed 83% of the town.
 When the town was built once again, the old mediaeval appearance was cast aside in favour of a master plan that saw three broad, parallel streets built, connected by sidestreets running at right angles to them.

 In 1819 Olpe became a district seat.
 At that time, it was the seat of the Bilsteiner Kreis; today it fills that place in the district of Olpe.

 In 1828, the shooting club was refounded.
-Its name is “St.-Sebastianus-Schützenverein”.
-The Evangelical community was founded between 1842 and 1844.
-In 1863, the Arme Franziskanerinnen von der ewigen Anbetung (“Poor Franciscans of the Everlasting Worship”), a Catholic women's order whose main work is in taking care of children and nursing, was founded.
-It is nowadays known as the Franziskanerinnen von der ewigen Anbetung zu Olpe (“Franciscans of the Everlasting Worship at Olpe”).
+Its name is St.-Sebastianus-Schützenverein.
+The Evangelical municipality was founded between 1842 and 1844.
+In 1863, the Arme Franziskanerinnen von der ewigen Anbetung (Poor Franciscans of the Everlasting Worship), a Catholic women's order whose main work is in taking care of children and nursing, was founded.
+It is nowadays known as the Franziskanerinnen von der ewigen Anbetung zu Olpe (Franciscans of the Everlasting Worship at Olpe).

 In 1864, there was a telegraph station in Olpe.
 In 1875, the railway reached Olpe, running at first to Attendorn and Finnentrop.
 Then came an Olpe-Rothemühle line in 1880, and in 1903, another to Bergneustadt.
 In 1888, the town had its first electric light.

 In 1908, the St.-Martinus-Kirche (church) burnt down almost utterly owing to, it is believed, arson.
 It was built anew in 1909, but this time in the Gothic Revival style.

 On 28 March 1945, in the Second World War’s dying days, Olpe was heavily bombed.
 In 1965, the Bigge Reservoir (Biggetalsperre) was created through damming.

 The Bundesautobahn 45 and the Bundesautobahn 4 were opened in 1971 and 1976 respectively.